 Potential delays in generating e-way bills - Many a times customers end up canceling orders even while the goods are in travel, or return goods already purchased.
 Fresh e-way bills have to be generated each time this happens.
 This poses an issue for E-com retailers who use outsider logistics.
 They will be able to generate e-way bills simply after the transporter additionally transfers details on the GSTN, which can cause potential delays in shipment.

 Summing up, we find that there are expected positive effect of e-way bill and furthermore visible loopholes in the realization of the vision of the bill.
-At this juncture when the e-bill is in the genesis stage, it will be too soon to reach a determination with reference to whether the advantages of e-way bill outweigh disadvantages or vice-versa.
+At this juncture when the e-bill is in the genesis stage, it will be too soon to reach a determination with reference to whether the e-way bill advantages outweigh disadvantages or vice-versa.
 Implementation is the key and that would decide what e-way bill would end up being like!!